 This section describes how to determine whether one LOB locator is equal to another.
 If two locators are equal, then this means that they refer to the same version of the LOB data.

-- Table 22-1, "Environments Supported for LOB APIs" on page 22-2 - "Read-Consistent Locators" on page 12-10
+- Table 12-1 - "Read-Consistent Locators"

 Use the following syntax references for each programmatic environment: